linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 +++
-title = "Rotating your identity certificates" description = "Follow this work flow to update your identity certificates"
+title = "Manually Rotating Control Plane TLS Credentials" description = "You can manually update Linkerd's control plane TLS credentials" aliases = [ "rotating_identity_certificates" ]
 +++

 By default, the issuer certificate and trust root that Linkerd uses are valid